 Access information and images for objects in The Frick Collection.

-This site enables visitors to browse and download jpegs of large-format digital files (including rare books and photographs).
+This site enables visitors to browse and download jpegs of large-format digital files (including books, photographs, and archival materials).
 The 57,000 large-format negatives that comprise the bulk of this collection are, for the most part, unique visual records of lesser-known and previously unpublished works of art.
 The most substantial section of the collection is composed of negatives from the American campaigns.
 Between 1922 and 1967, Frick staff photographers conducted field trips to document works of art, primarily early American portraits, in American collections.